MortenGregersen/DeepDishLie/README.md

    ```
 3. Build and run the app on your simulator or device.

-## Contributing
+## Contributing 🥰

-Contributions are welcome! 🥰 Even during the conference, we managed to get four updates approved in 2024! 🚀
+Contributions are welcome!
+Even during the conference, we managed to **get four updates approved in 2024**! 🚀

-### How to contribute
+### How to contribute 🤝

 1. Fork the repository.
 2. Create a new branch: